J35P312/SVDB/README.md

 ## Build
 This module is used to construct structural variant databases from vcf files.
 The database may then be queried to compute the frequency of structural variants, or exported into a vcf file.
 These are the commands used to construct a structural variation database:

     print a help message
         svdb  --build --help
-    Construct a database, from a set of vcf files: svdb --build --files sample1.vcf sample2.vcf sample3.vcf
+    Construct a database from a set of vcf files: svdb --build --files sample1.vcf sample2.vcf sample3.vcf
-    construct a database from vcf files stored in a folder svdb --build --folder SV_analysis_folder/
+    Construct a database from vcf files stored in a folder: svdb --build --folder SV_analysis_folder/
+    Upgrade an existing database schema to the current SVDB version: svdb --build --upgrade --prefix existing_db
+    Upgrade schema and add new samples in one step: svdb --build --upgrade --files new_sample.vcf --prefix existing_db

     optional arguments:
         -h, --help                      show this help message and exit

-        --files [FILES [FILES ...]]      create a db using the specified vcf files(cannot be used with --folder)
+        --files [FILES [FILES ...]]      create a db using the specified vcf files (cannot be used with --folder)

         --folder FOLDER                 create a db using all the vcf files in the folders

         --prefix PREFIX                 the prefix of the output file, default = SVDB

+        --upgrade                       create the INS sequence/length table in an existing database (safe to run on any database; exits with INFO if already up to date).
+Optionally combine with --files or --folder to backfill insertion data from the original VCFs without rebuilding the full database.

+        --passonly                      only include variants with PASS or . in the FILTER field

         --debug                         enable debug logging to stderr

 ## Export